 Xemnas compliments Sora on recognizing that Nobodies can’t be sad about their lot in life, and he even confesses to not feeling misery about ruining the lives of millions or billions, just in case you haven’t gotten that yet.
 And with no further pretence, he teleports himself and Sora into a weird pocket dimension for the first phase of their extended battle.

-This first phase is, to me, the weakest part of the World that Never Was boss battles.
+This first phase is, to me, a pretty weak sequence.
 It seems to exist mostly out of principle, if that makes sense: the principle that each Org member would have a fair, human-to-human fight instead of transforming into a giant monster or whatnot.
-Xemnas eventually will have extra phases, but first we have the standard duel, just like Marluxia.
+Xemnas eventually will have extra phases, but first we have the standard duel, just like Marluxia in CoM.
 It’s a curious design pattern that FM+ put to clever use later on, but we’ll talk about that when we talk about that.
 The music playing here is “Disappeared,” reaffirming that Xemnas was the Unknown in KH1:FM.

 So what’s the dev’s reason for this?
 It seems to exist solely to fulfill the “promise” of Deep Dive that we’d get a big action scene at Memory’s Skyscraper, and they didn’t want to provide at the actual skyscraper beeeee…caaaause…?
 KH2’s sense of spectacle is overriding its capacity for reason, but you don’t know the half of it, we’re about to plunge off of “reason” like Xemnas is about to plunge off the building.
 Given the relatively low difficulty of this battle, I can’t help but wonder if Xemnas was supposed to engage you at the actual Memory’s Skyscraper at some point.
 We know for a fact that Xemnas was originally planned to have additional forms in the final battle that didn’t make it to print, so it would have made sense if this part were originally somewhere else.
 It would explain this weird copy and paste pocket dimension, don’t you think?
 (Ed.
 A possibility that occurred to me well after the initial posting: Memory’s Skyscraper itself may have been moved.
 Maybe the game originally ended in the Dark City instead of the Castle, or never featured the Castle at all?)